 - 1. Identifier the name of the set of convolutional fits. - 2. description This just appends a description to the GCD file output name - 3. season This is the IceCube season you want to make the GCD for.
 You will need to modify the script to - take in the correct GCD file for you.
-For MC, it finds the appropriate GCD file to input the SPE_Templates.scale factor set to 1 for not charge scaling.
+For MC, it finds the appropriate GCD file to input the SPE_Templates. scale factor set to 1 for not charge scaling.
 This scales the measured distribution by some factor.
 For example, suppose you want a Pass2 GCD.
 DOM 1,1 had its charge scaled by 1.037.
-If we want to further scale this number by 1%, we can put 0.99 in as a scaling factor.
+If we want to further scale this example, suppose you want a Pass2 GCD.
+DOM 1,1 had its charge scaled by 1.037.
+If we want unmber by 1%, we can put 0.99 in as a scaling factor.